Taras Voznyak: Editor – Independent Cultural Journal "Ї"

 In 1987 Taras Voznyak together with Mykola Yakovyna initiated the creation of the Independent Cultural Journal.
 The name of the Journal – "Ї" – was thought up by Ukrainian translator Hryhoriy Kochur and linguist Yuriy Shevelyov during the meeting in Lviv.

 The first issue of the Independent Cultural Journal "Ї" was published in 1989.
 Since then Taras Voznyak remains the Journal's editor-in-chief and publisher.
 With the support from Reform Movement of Lithuania "Sajudis", the first five Journal issues were manufactured as photocopies in Vilnius.
 The photocopies would be brought to Lviv, and then they were stitched and distributed nationally in Ukraine.
 This is when Oleksandr Kryvenko, the editor of samvydav Lviv newspaper "Postup", joined the Journal team.
 In 1995 the Journal was officially registered – Taras Voznyak, Mykhaylo Moskal and Oleksandr Pohranychnyi became the Journal founders.

 Independent Cultural Journal "Ї" is published in paper and electronic form.
 The Journal has long ago transformed into an influential NGO and a think tank.
 The main issues, which the NGO Independent Cultural Journal "Ї" is working upon, are the issues of civil society, human rights, interethnic relations, cross-border cooperation, multiculturalism, European integration, regionalism, globalisation and anti-globalist movements, ecumenical dialogue, political changes in the region.

 As a leader of NGO Independent Cultural Journal "Ї" Taras Voznyak organises and holds numerous international, national and local conferences, meetings, round table discussion, and other events.
 He is the initiator and organiser of community campaigns on the promotion of cultural heritage of Halychyna – in particular the sculptor of 18th century Johann-Georg Pinzel, writer and painter Bruno Schulz, writer Zygmunt Haupt.

 Journal "Ї" has become a cult publication in Lviv.
 Journal's series have been reconstructing local identities of Halychyna, Volyn, Zakarpattya, Bukovina for many years.
 Several Journal issues have been promoting the almost non-existent Polish, Jewish and Armenian cultural landscapes of the region – Polish, Jewish and Armenian "uni-verse" of Halychyna.
 A range of Journal issues is dedicated to phenomena of the cities – Lviv, Chernivtsi, Ivano-Frankivsk, Ternopil, Kolomyja, Zhovkva.

-In 2001, an honorary distinction "Order for Intellectual Bravery" was established (initiated by Taras Voznyak and Oleksandr Pohranychnyi), which since then has been accepted by Borys Tarasyuk, Nataliya Yakovenko, Myroslav Popovych, Emma Andijevska, Roman Viktyuk, Vyacheslav Bryukhovetskyi, Valentyn Sylvestrov, Myroslav Marynovych, Hryhoriy Hrabovych, Andrzej Nikodemowicz, Borys Gudzyak, Pavlo Chuchka, Yevhen Zakharov, Roman Petruk, Bohdan Osadchuk, Leonid Finberg, Mustafa Jemilev, Anatoliy Hrytsenko, Ihor Isichenko, Oksana Pakhlyovska, Andriy Sodomora, Igor Shevchenko, Yaroslav Grytsak, Aleksandra Gnatyuk, Moses Fishbein, Bohdan Soroka, Bohdan Havrylyshyn, Mykola Kniazhyckyi, Karmela Cepkolenko, Kostiantyn Sigov, Ruslana Lazhychko, Vladyslav Troickyi, Bogumila Berdychovska, Tiberij Silvashi, Iza Chruslinska, Taras Prochasko, Oksana Lyniv, Yavhen Bystryckyi, Paweł Piotr Smoleński, Yosyf Zisels, Patriarch Filaret, Stanisław Rosiek, Tamara Hundorova, Oleksander Roitburd, Roman Kis, Orest Drul, Taras Kompanichenko, Yuriy Shcherbak, Petro Rykhlo, Andrey Piontkovsky, Vlada Ralko, Volodymyr Budnikov, Timothy Snyder, Alvydas Nikžentaitis, Andrzej Betlej, Oleh Khoma, Roman Szporliuk.
+In 2001, an honorary distinction "Order for Intellectual Bravery" was established (initiated by Taras Voznyak and Oleksandr Pohranychnyi), which since then has been accepted by Borys Tarasyuk, Nataliya Yakovenko, Myroslav Popovych, Emma Andijevska, Roman Viktyuk, Vyacheslav Bryukhovetskyi, Valentyn Sylvestrov, Myroslav Marynovych, Hryhoriy Hrabovych, Andrzej Nikodemowicz, Borys Gudzyak, Pavlo Chuchka, Yevhen Zakharov, Roman Petruk, Bohdan Osadchuk, Leonid Finberg, Mustafa Jemilev, Anatoliy Hrytsenko, Ihor Isichenko, Oksana Pakhlyovska, Andriy Sodomora, Igor Shevchenko, Yaroslav Grytsak, Aleksandra Hnatyuk, Moses Fishbein, Bohdan Soroka, Bohdan Havrylyshyn, Mykola Kniazhyckyi, Karmela Cepkolenko, Kostiantyn Sigov, Ruslana Lazhychko, Vladyslav Troickyi, Bogumila Berdychovska, Tiberij Silvashi, Iza Chruslinska, Taras Prochasko, Oksana Lyniv, Yevhen Bystryckyi, Paweł Piotr Smoleński, Yosyf Zisels, Patriarch Filaret, Stanisław Rosiek, Tamara Hundorova, Oleksander Roitburd, Roman Kis, Orest Drul, Taras Kompanichenko, Yuriy Shcherbak, Petro Rykhlo, Andrey Piontkovsky, Vlada Ralko, Volodymyr Budnikov, Timothy Snyder, Alvydas Nikžentaitis, Andrzej Betlej, Oleh Khoma, Roman Szporliuk, Yuriy Andruchvych, Vydas Dolinskas, Grzegorz Gauden, Basil Kerski, Olena Stiazhkina.